freeverseio/laos-apis-v2/laos-indexer/README.md

 # LAOS Indexer

 This code provides an indexer that tracks all NFTs minted and evolved on the LAOS Network.
 Within the umbrella of LAOS Bridgeless Minting, this component is needed alongside an instance of at least one indexer of an *ownership chain* (e.g. Ethereum, Polygon), for which the code is [here](../laos-ownership-indexer/).
+Please refer to the [Minimal LAOS Indexer README](../minimal-indexer.md) for further context.

 The code is a minimal extension of Subsquid's framework, leveraging its multi-chain indexing feature to track events on both the EVM chain and the LAOS Network.